Anatomy of the Eye

 Normal Vision (Emmetropia)

 In the normal eye, light is focused through the cornea and lens sharply onto the retina.
-There the light is converted into electrical signals, which are sent to the brain to enable sight.
+There the light is converted into electrical signals, which are sent to the brain through the optic nerve to enable sight.

 Long-sightedness occurs when the cornea is too flat or the eyeball is too short.
 Light is focused behind the retina, which makes it difficult to focus up close.
 In older age groups, it’s difficult to focus clearly on anything at all.